tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据管理/生命周期管理/生命周期概述_intl_en.md

 ## Overview

 COS supports object-based lifecycle configuration.
-If you set rules for a bucket, COS can automatically perform predefined operations on objects to which the rule is applied.
+You can use lifecycle rules to define operations to perform on applicable objects.

 >?
 >- A lifecycle can be set to as long as 3,650 days.